cortexrd/Knack-Toolkit-Library/README.md

 Provides comprehensive logging functionalities for just about anything you want to monitor, such as user activity, navigation, system status, errors, or simply traces for development and debugging.
+All logs are connected to a given account.

 To use this feature, you must set the iFrameWnd and all desired logging flags to true in the ktl.core.setCfg function, then follow the [Account Logs setup procedure](#account-logging).

 All logs are aways saved in localStorage, with their timestamp.
-This is to prevent losing any of them in case of power outage or other reason.
+This is to prevent losing any of them in case of power outage or browser crash.

 Then, at certain intervals, the logs are inserted to the Account Logs object with an API call, and upon confirmation, they are erased from